Elbow Pain Treatment in Fort Mill, SC

 If your elbow pain is not caused by overuse or an injury, it may be caused by a medical condition.
 Some of these may be diagnosable by an orthopaedic physician, while others may require the intervention of a medical doctor.

 Osteoarthritis is the most common form of arthritis.
 This causes the cartilage to break down and become brittle.
 As the bones rub together, they can cause painful inflammation and stiffness.
-Orthopaedic physicians can help with treatment of osteoarthritis.
+Our orthopaedic physician can help with treatment of osteoarthritis.

 Osteochondritis Dissecans is a unique condition that occurs mostly in children and adolescents.
 Part of a bone dies without proper blood flow, leading pieces of the bone and cartilage to potentially break apart and cause significant pain and loss of motion.
 This disease is more common in the knee but has been known to attack the elbow in many instances.
 If it occurs while a child is young, it may heal on its own.
 Surgery may be required if there is recurring pain.